-Fig. 8.20 The result of the color filter

-Searching based on criteria from more than one field

-This time you are going to give Access two or more search criteria for your search of the database.
-The system will search every field of every record, locating those records that contain the set of characters that make up the search criteria.
+Fig. 8.19 The result of the color filter Searching based on criteria from more than one field This time you are going to give Access two or more search criteria for your search of the database.
+The system will search every field of every record, locating only those records that contain the set of characters that make up the search criteria.
 Access will then display the complete contents of all the records that contain the data you're looking for.

-Click on the Remove Filter icon in the Sort & Filter Group of the Home Ribbons
+Click on the Toggle Filter icon in the Sort & Filter Group of the Home Ribbon (Fig. 8.20)

-Fig. 8.21 Remove Filter icon in the Sort & Filter Group

-It doesn't matter where you are in the database to begin the search.
+Fig. 8.20 Toggle Filter icon in the Sort & Filter Group It doesn't matter where you are in the database to begin the search.
 Access will always search the entire database for the records you request.
-For instance, let's say you want to find all the records for birds that you spotted in the month of September.
+For instance, let's say you want to find all the records ESSENTIAL MICROSOFT OFFICE 2010: Tutorial for Teachers Copyright © Bernard John Poole, 2010.
+All rights reserved for birds that you spotted in the month of September.
 You know there were several, but you don't remember which they were.
 Here are the steps you would follow to do this.

-First you need to remove any filters from a previous search because Access remembers them from search to search.

-In the Sort & Filter Group of the Home Ribbon click on the Advanced Filter Options icon and, in the drop down menu, select Filter by Form (see Fig. 8.16 above)

-Remove the "black" filter in the Color1 box by hitting the Backspace key

-Now hit the Or tab in the filter search expression (Look for) tools at the bottom left of the window

-Hit the Backspace key to remove the criterion "blackish green", click on the next Or, and hit the Backspace key to remove "bluish black"

-Now you are ready to create the new filter.
+First you need to remove any filters from a previous search; this is because Access remembers them from search to search.
+In the Home Ribbon > Sort & Filter Group click on the Advanced Filter Options icon and, in the drop down menu, select Filter by Form Remove the "black" filter in the Color1 box by hitting the Backspace key Now click on the first Or tab in the filter search (Look for) tools at the bottom left of the window Hit the Backspace key to remove the criterion "blackish green", click on the next Or, and hit the Backspace key to remove "bluish black" Now you are ready to create the new filter.